 One of the things that really impressed me about the talks was that the organisers had managed to plan the venues so the speakers could be heard easily.
 So many shows and conferences plant their speakers right in the middle of a busy floor with noise from stands all around.

 There was a whole lot more going on besides, with workshops, product demonstrations, a Mobileography series of talks on smartphone photography, a seminar on Women in Photography, and my particular fave — the IGPOTY Garden, which also featured a series of great talks on garden photography.

 POTY contests have taken off in a big way in recent years, with TPOTY — Travel Photographer of the Year — probably being the best known, but IGPOTY — International Garden Photographer of the Year is also wildly popular.
 IGPOTY contest No 9 is now open and if you have any interest in beautiful photography and/or winning up to £7,500, then you should check out the site.

 The IGPOTY area included a very nice indoor garden specially created for the show, with spring flowers including daffodils and tulips, which gave me a handy way of testing out the low-light capabilities for close-up work of the Sigma DP2 Quattro and the Ricoh GR.

 I am particularly taken with the mono output from the DP2Q, so I stuck to shooting black and white with that, especially as tulips always look great in mono, while I used the Ricoh GR for colour pics.
-You can see the results in the photos throughout this article, where I’ve included the technical details.
-The DP2Q pics are Jpegs from Raw files, while the Ricoh photos were all shot as Jpegs.

 The experience confirmed my belief in the capabilities of both these cameras.
 The DP2Q has a 3D-like quality that puts it into a class of its own while the Ricoh GR continues to be my go-to camera for great all-round results.